WebHare/platform/whtree/modules/publisher/doc/topics/forms/javascript-handling.md

 You will need to ensure that the values you're setting match the expected types (eg, a fileedit component will want a wrapped blob).

-You can also directly communicatie with the formservice endpoint from JavaSCript by using the `submitForm` function from `@mod-publisher/js/forms/rpc`:
+You can also directly communicate with the formservice endpoint from JavaScript by using the `submitForm` function from `@mod-publisher/js/forms/rpc`:
 ```javascript
 import * as formrpc from "@mod-publisher/js/forms/rpc";